LA-Solarpunk/free_fridges_monitoring/README.md

 Create a new directory in your home directory called Credentials.
 Move the credentials.json file to this directory.
 In your .bashrc add a line `export FRIDGE_GDRIVE_CREDENTIALS="/path/to/credentials.json"` where /path/to is the full path to where you saved this file.

 If this is the first time you're running this, you may need to run the google_drive.py file to authorize the application.
 Call `python google_drive.py`.
-This requires a browser to be opened up to do, so if you're doing this on the Pi, make sure you have VNC setup or you're running with a monitor connected.
+On a headless pi, this will open up a sign in in the terminal.
+Once you do this, it will generate a token.json file.
+You should be able to re-use this file for other monitoring systems, just copy it into the Software directory.